Religion and LGBTQ people: Buddhism

-In Western Buddhist denominations, there is widescale support for LGBTQ rights from Buddhist groups and organizations, including the European Buddhist Union, the Buddhist Churches of America, many Shin Buddhist groups, and Zen leaders such as Thích Nhất Hạnh.
+The capacity of Buddhism to reform itself and its great variety of distinct beliefs and schools, provide many liberal streams of Buddhism, which are accepting of all sexual orientations.
+Reformists of Buddhism are mainly predominant in cosmopolitan cities.
+In global traditions, there is a widescale support for LGBT rights including the European Buddhist Union, the Buddhist Churches of America, many Shin Buddhist groups, and Zen leaders such as Thich Nhat Hanh.
 The Federation of Australian Buddhist Councils (FABC), representing Buddhist laypeople, and the Australian Sangha Association vocally supported same-sex marriage in Australia.
-Soka Gakkai International-USA (SGI-USA) is the most diverse Buddhist community in the United States with more than 500 chapters and some 100 centers throughout the country supports LGBTQ rights.
-American Soka Gakkai Buddhists have performed same-sex union ceremonies since the 1990s.
-In a Pew Research poll, 88% of American Buddhists stated that homosexuality should be accepted.
+Soka Gakkai International-USA (SGI-USA) is the most diverse Buddhist community in the United States with more than 500 chapters and some 100 centers throughout the country supports LGBT rights.
+In a PEW research poll, 88% of American Buddhists stated that homosexuality should be accepted.
 This was a higher level of support than any other religious group studied.